Spring 2017 Newsletter

 I also want to extend a special thank you to Joyce Wedler who has served on the committee for several years.
 She was on the forefront of getting us off the ground with social media and photography.
 While she is stepping down from her official capacity we look forward to her continuning to participate and mentor in the background.

 For the coming year Ross Martin is officially joining the team and Karen Wilding will be serving in an advisory role.
 This past year Ross was instrumental in producing our first video on the web site.
 Thank you Ross, you welcome you with open arms!

 The Maryland Chapter of HIMSS is an all-volunteer organization and its strength is derived from the commitment and passion of its volunteers.
 Serving on a committee can and should benefit both the organization and the individual volunteer.
 It is an opportunity for the individual to provide their skills and expertise to the Chapter to achieve specific goals while also allowing the volunteer to gain additional experience with existing skills as well as developing new skills.
 And best of all, it can be fun!

-We are always looking for volunteers that have expertise or interest in the areas of web site authoring, graphic design, Constant Contact, photography, videography, Facebook, Twitter, LinkedIn, and YouTube.
-We have would like to do more and more but much depends on contributions of our volunteers.
+We are always looking for volunteers that have expertise or interest in the areas of web site authoring, graphic design, Constant Contact, newsletter editing, photography, videography, LinkedIn, Twitter, Facebook and YouTube.
+We always would like to do more for our members but much depends on contributions of our volunteers.